 The Sunshine Coast Solar Farm

-The 15 megawatt Sunshine Coast Solar Farm is currently under construction and expected to be completed in mid-2017.
-With its completion, the city council will be Australia’s first local government to offset 100% of its electricity consumption across all of its facilities and operations with green energy.
+The 15 megawatt Sunshine Coast Solar Farm was completed in 2017, making the Sunshine Coast Council Australia’s first local government to offset 100% of its electricity consumption across all of its facilities and operations with green energy.
 These facilities include administration buildings, swimming pools, performance venues, community centers, libraries, and recreation facilities throughout the city.
+The Sunshine Coast Solar Farm is the only city-council-owned solar farm in Queensland and the first grid-connected, utility-scale facility of its kind in Australia.
 The solar farm is expected to save the city approximately $22 million over the next 30 years due to the council’s lower electricity costs.

 The Sunshine Coast expects its population to nearly double again over the next two decades, but that growth will be based on a diversified, digitally-powered economy ready for 21st Century success.